 - From USD 300,000 to USD 3 million: Exemption is valid for three years.

 - From USD 3 million to 5 million: Exemption is valid for five years.

 - From USD 5 million to USD 10 million: Exemption is valid for seven years.

 - More than USD 10 million: Exemption is valid for ten years; in the following five years, the income tax and unified tax rates are set at 50% of then effective tax rates.

-The following incentives are extended to participants of operating free economic zones (previously, applicable only in respect to the ‘Navoi’ free economic zone):
+The following incentives are provided to participants of operating free economic zones:

 - Exemption from customs payments (except customs clearance fees) on imported raw material and components for products required for production of exported goods for the whole period of free economic zones functioning.

 - Payments in foreign currency within the free economic zones.

 - Payments in foreign currency to Uzbek suppliers for goods, works (services), as well as use of preferable conditions and means of payment for exported and imported goods.